mozilla/addon-sdk/packages/addon-kit/docs/context-menu.md

 Often you will need to collect some kind of information in the click listener and perform an action unrelated to content.
-To communicate to the menu item associated with the content script, the content script can call the global `postMessage` function, passing it some JSON-able data.
+To communicate to the menu item associated with the content script, the content script can call the `postMessage` function attached to the global `self` object, passing it some JSON-able data.
 The menu item's `onMessage` function will be called with that data.

     var myItem = contextMenu.Item({
       label: "Edit Image",
       context: contextMenu.SelectorContext("img"),
-      contentScript: 'on("click", function (node, data) {' +
+      contentScript: 'self.on("click", function (node, data) {' +
-                     '  postMessage(node.src);' +
+                     '  self.postMessage(node.src);' +
                      '});',
       onMessage: function (imgSrc) {
         openImageEditor(imgSrc);